Resources for people with serious illness in Hawai‘i

 - Kaiser Permanente: 808-432-7100

-‘Supportive Care‘ is HMSA’s palliative care benefit.
-The goal for this Benefit is to improve the quality of life of patients who have a serious or life-threatening disease.
+HMSA’s palliative care benefit is ‘Supportive Care‘.
+HMSA Case Management Program: toll free 1-844-378-9997 or 808-948-5377.
+The goal for this benefit is to improve the quality of life of patients who have a serious or life-threatening disease.
 Typical goals of care would be to prevent or treat symptoms of a disease, side effects caused by treatment of a disease, and psychological, social, and spiritual problems related to a disease or its treatment.

 Under the supportive care benefit, an HMSA member receives comprehensive clinical and psycho-social support while maintaining their usual care.
 Typically, supportive care includes skilled nursing, case management, psycho-social support, personal care aid and spiritual support.
 Additionally, most durable medical equipment and comfort medications related to the supportive care diagnosis are covered.
 Supportive care providers are available by phone or in-person 24 hours a day, 7 days a week.